nickforce989/spectral_density_spectroscopy_2024/README.md

       * If ``input_fit/`` has been filled (using the corresponding directory in https://doi.org/10.5281/zenodo.11048346) the fitting procedure will be applied to pre-reconstructed spectral densities.
       * If ``input_fit/`` is empty, the code will reconstruct from scratch the spectral densities and then to fit them.
-This procedure may take quite long time.
+This procedure may take quite a long time.

      Either way, to do so, run ``run_spectral_densities.sh``.